Apzyte-Gamer/IrisCTF-2023/A Harsh Reality of Passwords/README.md

 I went to [Iris's instagram page](https://www.instagram.com/irisstein_station) (got from `Personal Breach`) and looked at each of her posts and asking myself `what does Iris find important`.

-After several rounds of this, I got my wordlist:
+After several rounds of asking and writing and asking and writing, I got my wordlist:

 ```
 "Tiramisu",